windowsair/MaixPy_DOC/en/get_started/edit_file.md

 ## MaixPy file system

 MaixPy has an internal file system which can access both internal and external memories.
-During boot the device will mount any external memory cards formatted with the SPIFFS or FAT file systems, and add them to the interlan file system as the '/flash' or '/sd' directories respectively.
+During boot, the device will mount any external memory cards formatted with the SPIFFS or FAT file systems, and add them to the internal file system as the '/flash' or '/sd' directories respectively.

 NOTES: